-This guide provides information on the outbreak of a new virus, Coronavirus Disease 2019 (COVID-19), formerly referred to as 2019 novel coronavirus and 2019-nCoV, which causes respiratory illness in people and can spread from person-to-person.
+This guide provides information on the outbreak of Coronavirus Disease 2019 (COVID-19), formerly referred to as 2019 novel coronavirus and 2019-nCoV, which causes respiratory illness in people and can spread from person-to-person.
 It is one of the rare coronaviruses that originated in an animal, infected one or more person(s), and then spread between people.
 It was first identified in Wuhan, China, in December 2019.

 The following resources contain compilations of coverage of the 2019 novel coronavirus outbreak.